supaiku0/custom-transactions/README.md

-# Ark Core - Custom Transactions Plugin
+# Core - Custom Transaction Type Example Plugin

 ## Documentation
-This plugin demonstrates how to create and register custom transactions within Ark Core.
+This plugin demonstrates how to create and register a custom business registration transaction within Core.

-Remember to set a fee in the `milestones.json` and to the `addonBytes` of the `core-transaction-pool` for the `dummy` transaction type.
+Remember to set a fee in the `milestones.json` and to the `addonBytes` of the `core-transaction-pool` for the `businessRegistration` transaction type.

 ## Security